kaizez/CultureQuest/DATABASE_MANAGEMENT_GUIDE.md

 - Remove development/test data before going live

 ### What it does:
+- Deletes all reward redemptions
+- Deletes all reward items
+- Deletes all user points records
 - Deletes all messages
 - Deletes all uploaded files
 - Deletes all chat rooms